arev01/winship-demo/readme.md

 # winship-demo
-A tool that estimates the performance of a SHIP equipped with WINd powered devices.
+A tool that evaluates the potential of a WINd-assisted SHIP.

 ## Getting started
 The tool uses the open-source Python framework [Streamlit](https://docs.streamlit.io/#).